kounima-zakaria/roses_disease_classification/README.md

 - Display of classification results to users
 - Responsive design for compatibility across different devices

+## Licence
+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+See the [LICENSE](LICENSE) file for details.

 ### Acknowledgement
+I extend my gratitude to the creators of the dataset used in this project.
+Their efforts in collecting and curating the dataset have been essential for training and evaluating my machine learning model.
-We extend our gratitude to the original creators or contributors of the frontend source code for providing a valuable resource that has been instrumental in the development of the Roses Disease Classification project.
-Their work serves as a foundation for building intuitive and user-friendly interfaces, enhancing the accessibility and usability of the project for its intended audience.
+Additionally, I would like to acknowledge the original creators or contributors of the frontend source code for providing a valuable resource that has been instrumental in the development of the Roses Disease Classification project.